ssiwan/KARMA/README.md

 In developing the KARMA prototype, Stanfield Systems completed 4 Sprints.
 The goals for each sprint are summarized here.

 * Sprint 1
     * Implement knowledge article creation and editing for logged-in user
-    * Design a dashboard for a logged-in user to view relevant information
+    * Design a dashboard for a logged-in user to view relevant information (See [Initial Concept](docs/Ka
 * Sprint 2
     * Implement initial version of the dashboard
     * Create design guidelines for user interface to create or edit a knowledge article